-“[T]he glory and greatness of Almighty God are marvelously discerned in all his works and divinely read in the open book of heaven.
-For let no one believe that reading the lofty concepts written in that book leads to nothing further than the mere seeing of the splendor of the sun and the stars and their rising and setting....
+“[T]he glory and greatness of Almighty God are marvelously discerned in all his works and divinely read in the open book of heaven....
 Within its pages are couched mysteries so profound and concepts so sublime that the vigils, labors, and studies of hundreds upon hundreds of the most acute minds have still not pierced them, even after continual investigations for thousands of years.” – Galileo GalileiGalileo, “Letter to Madame Christina of Lorraine, Grand Duchess of Tuscany,” 1615

 Astronomy is a humbling enterprise.
 When we study the stars, we are confronted by two undeniable facts about ourselves: we are very small, and we know very little!
 The entirety of human history is like a fleeting wisp of vapor, and we have explored only a mote of the magnificent tapestry of creation.
 Astronomy and cosmology may be the oldest sciences, yet we have barely begun to understand the cosmos.
 Indeed, as new phenomena are discovered, the universe appears more mysterious than ever.
 Let’s conclude our introduction to astronomy and cosmology by examining some of the greatest unsolved mysteries in these sciences.